How to Choose the Right SSL Certificate for Your SaaS

 a) Number of Domains and Subdomains

-b) Level of Security
+b) Level of Validation Required

-d) Budget
+c) Budget

 3. Choose a Reputable Certificate Authority (CA)